hectron/anxiety/README.md

     # Build the container for equitas and then run it, linking up the existing postgres container
     sudo docker build . -t anxiety_webservice
     sudo docker run -i -t --link anxiety_db:postgres anxiety_webservice /bin/sh

+## Running it locally

+There is a script called `envup.sh`.
+That should be run whenever you want to spin up a Postgres database up with the Bottle app.
+For further details, refer to the documentation in that file.